christianberkman/not-a-vpn/README.md

 # not-a-vpn
-Bash script to manage a not-a-vpn via shuttle
+Bash script to manage a not-a-vpn via sshuttle

 ## Setting variables
 `USER` SSH username on the remote host